About the Series

 The Africana Film Series was conceived by ACPHS Associate Professor of Africana Studies Kevin Hickey and debuted in 2005.
-He has personally selected the Series' themes and films in each successive year.
-The theme of the 2018 series is “North Africa and Music - Bridges, not Walls.”
+Each year he personally selects the Series' themes and films.
+In 2019, the Series will celebrate its 15th year.
+The theme of the 2019 series will be “Africans in Europe.”

-The series is held each February to coincide with African American History Month.
-This year’s films will be shown on February 6, 13, and 20; all films will begin at 7:00 pm and will be shown in Room 201 of the Gozzo Student Center.
+The film series is held each February to coincide with African American History Month.
+Films are typically shown at 7:00 pm in the Gozzo Student Center on three successive Tuesdays during the month of February.
 Each showing includes food, drink, a full write-up on each film, and post-film discussion.

 The entire series is free and open to the public.
-Scroll down the page to read descriptions of each film.
+Scroll down the page to read descriptions of the films in the 2018 series.

 This first night of this year's Series will begin with a "double feature":